Friends,

 A second defining characteristic of cultural Marxism was the incorporation of a primary narrative on sexual liberation as a logical extension of historic Progressivist feminism.
 The roots of feminism in Western society mostly predate Marxism (e.g., 19th century activists and suffragettes, Susan B. Anthony, Elizabeth Cady Stanton, and others), and it can be argued persuasively that its roots go back to various strains of religious perfectionism and Protestant zealotry which were present in New England from early times.
 Certainly, the hot-house of early and mid-century transcendentalism and American-style Rationalism, centered in the north-eastern states, intersected with those religious and semi-religious streams of thought.
 And in the 20th century, as the suffrage movement expanded its horizons to include such emphases as family limitation via birth control (e.g., Margaret Sanger and the American Birth Control League) and the increasingly important thematic narratives of “women’s control over their own bodies” and “independence from male domination,” its virtual subsuming into a Progressivist cultural Marxism became more or less a fait accompli.

 These emphases, while offering political objectives for the Left, also serve as means of a sophisticated intellectual attack against inherited Western culture and its traditionsstructurally, that is, to “deconstruct” what are perceived to be “unjust” and “oppressive” social and cultural relicts from the past which “hold down” blacks and women.
 Initially, following French Marxist philosopher Jacques Derrida (1930-2004) and Belgian Paul de Man (1919-1983), this Deconstructionism is on a first level a theory of literary criticism that questions traditional assumptions about certainty, identity, and truth.
-Methodologically, it entails deconstruction of our language, itself, by methods of textual criticism, which involve discovering, recognizing and understanding the underlying assumptions (unspoken and implicit), ideas and frameworks that form the basis for thought and belief.
+Methodologically, it entails deconstruction of our language, itself, by methods of textual criticism, which involve discovering, recognizing and understanding the underlying assumptions (unspoken and implicit), ideas and framework s that form the basis for thought and belief.
 Once determined and identified, those hindrances to “social justice” must be addressed, overturned and replaced socially and politically.

 These standardized thought processes—as crucial elements in the destruction of racism and sexual liberation—are anchored in a particular conception of equality and are now the major characteristics of cultural Marxism, giving it its special focus and an almost religious zeal which, while proposing “liberation” on one hand, enforces when possible a doctrinaire intolerance on the other.
 As I wrote in February: